dencorg/quotes/NOTES.md

 quotes = Quote.objects.all()
 ```

-## Change the template
+## Change the template.
+List all quotes.

 Introduction to django template system.
 See Template inheritance (extends, blocks)

 Output variables in template.
-List all quotes via a for loop.
+List all quotes with a for loop.

 ```python
 {% block content %}